 Carpet stains: red wine dos and don’ts

-Yikes, red wine stains are the worst but also incredibly common.
+Red wine stains are awful but also incredibly common.
 Take immediate action with your red wine spill to prevent long term carpet stains:

 - Do: blot your liquid spill straight away.
 Use a terry towelling cloth or thick paper towel.
 Blot more than once to soak up as much of the wine spill as you can.